Meghan Markle Debuts Her Very First Royal Rewear as She Steps Out with Prince Harry

 During the event, which was hosted by Australia’s Prime Minister Malcolm Turnball and his wife, Lucy Turnball, Meghan and Harry heard more about plans for this year’s Invictus Games in October.

-Meghan wore a forest green floral dress from Self Portrait topped with her Alexander McQueen black blazer — her first royal rewear!
+Meghan wore a forest green floral dress from Self Portrait (shop similar looks here and here) topped with her Alexander McQueen black blazer — her first royal rewear!
 She first wore the fitted McQueen piece for her first official evening engagement with Prince Harry in February at the Endeavor Awards, which honor servicemen and women.

 Meghan is following in her future sister-in-law, Kate Middleton’s footsteps when it comes to recycling past looks.
 Kate is the queen of royal rewears — she has even recycled several maternity looks during her third pregnancy.